industrial-edge/iih-semantics-getting-started/README.md

 It is possible to check that using the UA Expert:

-1. Connect to port `62520` of your IED to reach the IIH OPC UA Server
+1. Connect to port `62520` of your IED to reach the IIH OPC UA Server.
 ![UA Expert Server Configuration](docs/graphics/uaexpert_server.png)

-2. Authenticate with default username `iihcore` and password `iihcore`
+2. Authenticate with default username `iihcore` and password `iihcore`.
 ![UA Expert Server Auth](docs/graphics/uaexpert_auth_settings.png)

-3. Browse the OPC UA Server Model and display data
+3. Browse the OPC UA Server Model and display data.
 ![UA Expert Browse](docs/graphics/uaexpert_browse.png)

 ## Documentation
-You can find further documentation and help in the following links
+You can find further documentation and help in the following links:

 - [Industrial Edge Hub](https://iehub.eu1.edge.siemens.cloud/#/documentation)
 - [Industrial Edge Forum](https://www.siemens.com/industrial-edge-forum)